Have you heard about solar mini-grid systems and now you are wondering what the basic components of a solar mini-grid system are?

 These basic components of a solar mini-grid are not so different from that found in the conventional electricity production system.

-For every solar mini-grid system you see out there, it is a combination of these three sub-systems.
+Every solar mini-grid system you see out there is a combination of these three sub-systems.

 The solar mini-grid system begins with the production system component that has to do with the generation of electricity.